aSetback/GoodBot/README.md

 ```
 To set up your spreadsheet:
 * The sheet must be shared with **discord@api-project-483394155093.iam.gserviceaccount.com**
-* Set your server's sheet ID using: +setoption sheet SheetID
+* Set your server's sheet ID using: /setoption sheet SheetID
   * In the example above, sheetID would be 1mH9UD5luAV3YiSy4OCuzw1Lbd5xe0eF4VCYp013h7eo
-* Export your sheet using `+exportsheet` within a raid channel.
+* Export your sheet using `/exportsheet` within a raid channel.